Building an App#

 ]

-Besides locking the versions of all extensions, it will also download/precache them.
-It is then packaged together, and the final app package is deployed into the Launcher.
+Besides locking the versions of all extensions, it will also download/precache them for packaging.

 Usually, that tool runs as the final step of the build process.
 To run it explicitly call: